 In tandem with the development of the Business Strategy, a review has been undertaken to determine the senior management resources required to deliver the Strategy.
 Specifically, the Council has decided that it needs to make further investment in staff if it is to properly respond to the challenges posed by Climate Change.
-Therefore, it will be making available £x from the Council's New Homes Bonus allocation for 2019/20 to support the delivery of the Climate Change action plan.
-It will also make a further allocation of £x to support the Council's other change initiatives.

-Managing, Monitoring and Reviewing the Strategy
+Managing, Monitoring, Measuring and Reviewing the Strategy

 The delivery of this strategy will be overseen by the Council's Corporate Management Team.
 Performance will be monitored on a monthly basis and reported to Councillors twice yearly.
 At the end of each financial year the strategy will be reviewed to determine whether any changes are required.